JonathanLyon2021/JonathanLyon2021/README.md

 This is my personal readme file for my Github page.
 I am currently a full-Stack Developer learning Blockchain.
 My focus is on Web3 and Dapp's currently.
-Check out some of my recent projects in my repositories!
-Thanks for stopping by!
+Check out some of my recent projects in my repositories.
+I'm trying to get my repositorities lined up for viewing by different individuals.
+Thanks for stopping by! availablestreams.com